vifon/unports/README.md

 ------------

-To start using *Unports*, simply copy the `unports` directory into `~/ports` and start filling it with your packages/ports (one directory = one port).
+To start using *Unports*, simply copy the `unports` directory into `~/ports` (other directories will work too but it's the default used by the installer) and start filling it with your packages/ports (one directory = one port).
 Try copying there some of the examples first to see how it works.
+So your first package would be placed in `~/ports/my-package` and contain at minimum the file `~/ports/my-package/Makefile`.

 You can also run `./install.sh` which does more or less the same thing.